TCC-PES-2022/BLSecurityManager/README.md

 # BLSecurityManager

-This library is responsible for the transfer mechanism for the authentication between DataLoader and the TargetHardware
+This library is responsible for the transfer mechanism for the authentication between DataLoader and the TargetHardware.
+Check the [Documentation](https://tcc-pes-2022.github.io/BLSecurityManager/)

 This repository is part of project [ARIEL](https://github.com/TCC-PES-2022).